DigitalCommons/open-data-and-maps/data/docs/README.md

 ### Use a Unix/Linux environment (Mac, Ubuntu, etc)

 Our processes heavily rely on [Gnu Make](https://www.gnu.org/software/make/) which requires a unix based operating system.

-If you're running Windows then [we recommend installing Ubuntu](https://www.microsoft.com/en-gb/p/ubuntu/9nblggh4msv6).
+If you're running Windows 10 then [we recommend installing Ubuntu](https://www.microsoft.com/en-gb/p/ubuntu/9nblggh4msv6).
+Files on Windows can be accessed from within Ubuntu via the path `/mnt/c`

 ### Install required development tools